deepu2010/Ace-Player-Software-Development-Plan/README.md

   # Our Proposal document includes:
- 1. Business Objective
- 1.1.
-Vision Statement
+ 1. Business Objective, Vision Statement
  2. Functional and Non functional requirements
  3. Features for our AcePlayer
  4. Agile Scrum Process